adamwulf/app-launch-guide/README.md

 Throw away your prototype.
 Don't use that as a foundation going forward.
 Actually throw it away, _do not re-use any of its code_.
 For most engineers this is obvious, but it can be easy to think "oh look it's nearly done!" or "This can help jumpstart serious dev!"
 These are both lies, and you'll end up paying for it at the end of your dev cycle if you continue with prototype code.

 ## Planning your Timeline
-plan out roughly how long you have to build the app.
+Plan out roughly how long you have to build the app.
 However much time you give yourself, that's how long it'll take.
 Make sure to budget 30% of your timeline for QA.

 Also remember the enginering maxim: "The first 90% of the product took the first 90% of our time, and the last 10% of the product took the last **90%** of the time!"
 When in doubt, double your engineering estimate for any given task.